Sgt. Frog: Anime

 The episode distribution scheme has been slightly changed from the Japanese Region 2 release.
 Although the first 51 episodes are known as "Season 1" in Japan, Funimation has divided the episodes into a "Season 1" and a "Season 2".
 The Season 1 Part 1 DVD set was released September 22, 2009.
 It contains episodes 1 through 13, Season 1 Part 2 was released on November 24, 2009, and contains episodes 14 through 26.
 Season 2 Part 1 was released on January 26, 2010, containing episodes 27–39.
 In addition, Season 2 Part 2 was released on March 30, 2010, containing episodes 40–51.
 The first two boxsets were re-released into one Season 1 set on March 29, 2011.
 The complete Season 2 set followed up on April 26, 2011.
 Season 3 Part 1 was released to DVD by Funimation beginning on July 26, 2011, containing episodes 52–65.
 Season 3 Part 2 was released to DVD on August 16, 2011, containing episodes 66–78.
 A complete Season 3 boxset containing episodes 52-78 was released on November 13, 2012.
 On all of the box sets, it states, "from the creators of the Gundam series".
 This is relatively incorrect because Sunrise did not create the Gundam series, they produced it, so it should say "from the studio that brought you Gundam".
 The creator of Gundam is Yoshiyuki Tomino.
 After the Funimation home video sets went out of print, Discotek Media re-licensed the home video rights.

 All three seasons were available on Netflix streaming as of December 2011; however, the first two seasons, and the first half of the third, were removed without warning in January 2013, before the series was completely removed in April of the same year.

 On January 7, 2014, it was announced that a new Flash anime television series entitled "Keroro" would premiere on Animax on March 22 of that year.
 Haruki Kasugamori is the director of the series at Sunrise and the animation studio Gathering is providing assistance with the animation.
 The series airs during the programming block, Keroro Hour, which airs both the series and reruns of Sgt.
 Frog.
 The series features new character designs and includes the characters, New Keroro, Tomosu Hinohara, and Myō Kaneami, all of which were originally manga-only characters.
 The opening to the series is "Keroro☆Popstar" (ケロロ☆ポップスター), performed by Mayumi Gojo.
 The flash anime ended on September 6 of the same year, with a total of 23 episodes.

+On April 1, 2024, it was announced through a video that the series would receive a new anime project produced by Bandai Namco Pictures in commemoration of the anime's 20th anniversary.
+Many of the original cast are reprising their roles.
+It was later revealed to be a film directed by Fumitoshi Oizaki, with Yūichi Fukuda serving as supervising director and scriptwriter, and Satoshi Koike serving as character designer.
+It is set to be released in Japanese theaters in Q3 2026.